 Geotargeting refers to creating audiences based upon matched historical visits to real-world locations and points-of-interest with mobile location data.
 Marketers create audiences and deliver ads and content based upon the locations most relevant to their campaigns.
 Here’s another great take on explaining geotargeting.

 Location-Based Marketing is the overarching digital marketing strategy that serves advertising and content to audiences based upon their current or previous location.
-This allows marketers to make meaningful contact with their intended customer and to improve the customer’s experience.
+This allows marketers to make meaningful contact with their intended customers and to improve the customers’ experience.